 - Senior editor for Annals of Applied Biology, 2018 - ongoing

 - Editor for Annals of Applied Biology, 2014 - 2018

 - Invited member of Hedgelink, 2016 - ongoing

 - Royal Entomological Society, Fellow

 - British Ecological Society, Member

-- Lyndsey Graham (joint with University of Newcastle), 2014 - present.
+- Lyndsey Graham (joint with University of Newcastle), 2014 - present (with 6 months external work placement).
 Optimising hedgerow structure for biodiversity: Developing and testing LiDAR based structural condition models

-- Sarah Facey (joint with University of Western Sydney), 2013 – present.
+- Sarah Facey (joint with University of Western Sydney), 2013 – 2016.
 Assessing the effects of climate change on invertebrate interactions and community structure

 - Muhammad Tariq (joint with Imperial College London), 2007 - 2010.
 Water stress, root herbivory and above-ground multitrophic interactions in a crucifer-aphid system.